Course info, eligibility, personnel

 First year (CT1 or ST1) trainees in the East- or West-of-Scotland Core Surgical Training programmes.

-Trainees should have first completed a Basic Surgical Skills course.
+Trainees should ideally have first completed a Basic Surgical Skills course.
 Knot-tying skills are a minimum requirement.

 BY WHOM?

-Faculty is drawn from Inverness and other centres, and include consultant surgeons, fellows/senior trainees and other experts, clinical skills centre staff and volunteer patient actors.
+The faculty is drawn from Inverness and other centres, and includes consultant surgeons, fellows/senior trainees and other experts, clinical skills centre staff and volunteer patient actors.

-Director: Morag Hogg, General Surgeon & Local Training Programme Lead
+Current director: Morag Hogg, General Surgeon & Training Programme Director

 Deputy: Ian Thomas, General Surgeon and ADME Clinical Skills and Simulation